TSU DATA PRIVACY NOTICE

 This Data Privacy Notice is about the policy of the University regarding the data that it collects, uses, shares, and/or processes.
 TSU respects your right to privacy; it is also committed to comply with the Philippine Republic Act No. 10173, also known as the Data Privacy Act of 2012 (DPA), in order to protect and ensure the privacy, safety and security, and responsible use of your personal data under its control and custody.
 As a general rule, TSU will only disclose your personal data to third parties with your consent and following the provisions or requirements of applicable laws.

-Under the Data Privacy Act of 2012 (DPA) and its Implementing Rules and Regulations (DPA-IRR), personal data may be processed, e.g. disclosed, for instance, when it is necessary in order for TSU to comply with a legal obligation; to protect your vitally important interests including life and health; to respond to national emergency, public order and safety; to fulfill the functions of public authority or for the pursuant to the legitimate interests of the University or a third party, except where such interests are overridden by your fundamental rights.
+Under the Data Privacy Act of 2012 (DPA) and its Implementing Rules and Regulations (DPA-IRR), personal information may be processed, e.g. disclosed, for instance, when it is necessary in order for TSU to comply with a legal obligation; to protect your vitally important interests including life and health; to respond to national emergency, public order and safety; to fulfill the functions of public authority or for the pursuant to the legitimate interests of the University or a third party, except where such interests are overridden by your fundamental rights.

 What data does TSU collect, acquire, or generate?

 TSU collects, acquires, or generates your personal data in different forms and ways.
 These may include, but not limited to, written records, photos or video recordings, and digital materials.
-Examples include:

-When you applied for admission to TSU, you provided us information through the application form you accomplished, submitted and duly signed (and in the case of minors that your parents/guardians also signed), among others:
+When you applied at TSU you provided us information through the application form you accomplished, submitted and duly signed.

 - Home address,

 - E-mail address,

 - Contact number,

-· Other contact details;
+- Other contact details;

 - Date of birth,

 - Place of birth,

-· Civil status,
+- Civil status,

 occupation and place of work, contact numbers, and average family monthly

-· Academic background,
+- Academic background,

-· Cultural group affiliation,
+- Cultural group affiliation,

-· Medical records,
+- Medical records,

 138, NSO/ PSA Birth Certificate, Photograph, Certificate of Good Moral

 You were required to attest that the information you provided in your application form is complete and accurate in order to prevent the commission of fraud.